Synteraction-Lab/ARColorGuide/README.md

 **This project is based on the following research paper:**

 ```
-Gu, Yue, Runze Cai, Ashwin Ram, Yuxuan Li, Haimo Zhang, and Shengdong Zhao.
+Gu Yue, Runze Cai, Ashwin Ram, Yuxuan Li, Haimo Zhang, and Shengdong Zhao.
 "From Simple to Polychromatic: An Empirical Study on Optimal Color Schemes for Optical See-through Head-Mounted Displays."
 IEEE Transactions on Visualization and Computer Graphics (2025).
 ```

 ## Features